Open-Security-Working-Group/paper-what-makes-hardened-container-image/draft-outline.md

 There is another place where you should consider using or not using root: inside the container.
 Due to user namespaces, you can be root (UID 0) within the rootless container.
 Isolation capabilities including user namespaces, SELinux and others allow that you are root within the container but not root outside it.
 However, a vulnerability in the isolation mechanisms can make that a user that is root within the container can reach kernel code or vulnerabilities.
 If you can execute the processes within the container also with a user different than root, you will reduce the attack surface and the risk.

 ### Use container images that don’t require special privileges
 If you can, use rootless containers.
-If you have to use rootful containers, try to use a non-root user within the containers.
+If you have to use rootfull containers, try to use a non-root user within the containers.
 Use container images that don’t require to add capabilities to the container.

 ### Minimize environment variables containing secrets
 As containers are ephemeral it is frequently an issue to decide when to store secrets.
 Including them in the container image is not a solution because then someone with access to the container image can retrieve them.
 Another option is to store them in environment variables and pass them to the containers.
 This is an option but the security we have over secrets in environment variables is reduced.
 There have already been public breaches where a vulnerability allowed the access to environment variables and thus, secrets stored there.